 Permit scheme

-Permit holders who display their permit within their vehicle will be exempt from the restrictions and therefore able to drive their vehicle within the zone during times of operation.
+Permit holders who display their permit within their vehicle are exempt from the restrictions and therefore able to drive their vehicle within the zone during times of operation.

-All residents of households and owners of businesses located within the zone will be eligible to use a permit.
+All residents of households and owners of businesses located within the zone are eligible to use a permit.

 All households and businesses within the zone will automatically receive one permit.
 This will be sent directly to your house / business.

-No, the permit is linked to your address but can be used for multiple vehicles as long as it is on display at the time of the vehicle being driven within the zone.
+No, the permit is linked to your address but can be used for multiple vehicles if it is on display at the time of the vehicle being driven within the zone.

 Yes, you can apply for additional permits by emailing TrafficFreeSchools@eastdunbarton.gov.uk and providing your details.